bakerross-dev/br-build-test/README.md

 Please follow the design pdf in the repository to achieve the goal.

 **Git**
+1. Use cmd to connect to Git.
+SSH access has been configured so you do not have to use passphrase.
-1. Create a new branch and use that branch to complete the following task.
+2. Create a new branch and use that branch to complete the following task.
-2. Push the new branch so we can verify the development.
+3. Push the new branch so we can verify the development.

 **Task Instructions:**